anshulbajpai/scala-playframework-effects/README.md

 ### asyncF
 The `asyncF` method helps create Actions from blocks which can return a value wrapped in an effect `F[_]`.
 It also comes with some sensible defaults to map the block's return type to a proper `Result`.
-For example an action block returning a Future[Unit] will be converted into a HTTP NoContent status code.
+For example an action block returning a Future[Unit] will be converted into an HTTP NoContent status code.

 - Returning `Future[Unit]`